Ever thought of visiting a tropical paradise? Well, we were lucky enough to get a house sitting assignment for a month in the Seychelles.

 Mahé is the largest of the islands and home to 90,000 people out of a total population of around 100,000.
 Praslin and La Digue, about an hours ferry ride from Mahé, are home to the other 10,000 or so citizens with a scattering of people inhabiting the smaller Islands.

-The outer islands spread to the southwest and are largely coral which are flat and almost at sea level.
+The outer islands spread to the southwest and are largely from coral and are flat, almost at sea level.
 It is on these islands that have been developed for tourism with exclusive resorts.

 Although the weather can vary from island to island and from season to season, generally the hottest and wettest time is between November to April.
 From May to October it’s a little cooler and not as much rain and humidity.
 Average temperatures range from 24°C – 31°C in the summer months to slightly lower temperatures in the “winter” months.
 Average sea temperature around 27°C, so even for those wimps who are afraid to get wet you cant get much better than that.